--controller: didChangeObject: atIndexPath: forChangeType: newIndexPath:
+controller(: didChangeObject: atIndexPath: forChangeType: newIndexPath:)

 This is the most complex method in the NSFetchedResultsControllerDelegate protocol.
 In this method, we're notified of any changes to any data object.
-The four types of changes that we must react to are listed next.
+There are four types of changes that we need to react to, listed next.